CARPere-Feng/Basic_Git_Operation/README.md

 #### <span id="jump4">6.
 How to pull codes from remote repo to local repo?</span>

+git pull updates your current local working branch, and all of the remote tracking branches.
+It's a good idea to run git pull regularly on the branches you are working on locally.

+Without git pull, (or the effect of it,) your local branch wouldn't have any of the updates that are present on the remote.

 For a collaboration repository, update your local repo with remote repo is necessary.

 So you should `pull` codes from remote repo before starting working: